China Ends 2021 with Worst Covid-19 Week Since Original Epidemic Control

-China ended the last week of 2021 with the highest coronavirus case count for the seven-day period since controlling the country’s first epidemic nearly two years ago, despite the imposition of some of the world’s toughest measures against Covid.
-19.
+BEIJING (Reuters) – China ended the last week of 2021 with the highest count of coronavirus cases for the seven-day period since controlling the country’s first epidemic nearly two years ago, despite the imposition of some of the toughest measures in the country. world against Covid-19.

 The National Health Commission on Saturday reported 175 new community-acquired infections with confirmed clinical symptoms as of Dec.
 31, bringing the total number of local symptomatic cases in mainland China over the past week to 1,151.